-I’ve been taking it easy these past few days after having baby #6, our precious Nora.
 Doug and I had some time to reflect back on all that 2017 had to offer.
 Once we started making a list of everything that happened, we laughed; to say that it was the busiest year of our lives would be an understatement.
-So many projects and things happened that I didn’t share on social media or the blog, I would have liked to share more, but living in the moment took precedence and it didn’t happen.
+So many projects and things happened that I didn't share anywhere, but living in the moment took precedence and it didn't happen.

 When the year started we made a giant list of things we'd need to do to the house to have it completely finished.
 We started chipping away at it, not knowing what news we'd soon get.